perladvent/perldotcom/content/article/_pub_2006_08_03_sequence-diagrams.md

       "uml",
       "uml-sequence"
    ],
+   "categories" : "data",
    "date" : "2006-08-03T00:00:00-08:00",
+   "slug" : "/pub/2006/08/03/sequence-diagrams",
+   "thumbnail" : "/images/_pub_2006_08_03_sequence-diagrams/111-seqdia.gif",
    "draft" : null,
-   "image" : null,
-   "authors" : [
-      "phil-crow"
-   ],
-   "thumbnail" : "/images/_pub_2006_08_03_sequence-diagrams/111-seqdia.gif",
-   "categories" : "data",
    "description" : " Imagine yourself in a meeting with management.
 You're about to begin your third attempt to explain how to process online credit card payments.
 After a couple of sentences, you see some eyes glazing over.
-Someone says, \"Perhaps you could...", "title" : "Generating UML and Sequence Diagrams"
+Someone says, \"Perhaps you could...", "image" : null,
+   "authors" : [
+      "phil-crow"
+   ]
 }